How to Create Symbolic Links in Ubuntu Linux

 Linking to Network Shares

-Symlinks provide quick access to mounted network directories, saving time navigating long paths.
+Symlinks provide quick access to mounted network directories, saving time navigating long paths:

 ln -s /mnt/server/share ~/network_drive

 This allows instant access to the network share by using ~/network_drive.
+Keep in mind that if the network share is not mounted, the symlink will appear broken until the mount is restored.

 Creating Relative Symbolic Links